 A Letter of Intent is signed with the National Cancer Institute (NCI) in the United States stating that Immunovia will be part of NCI’s program for the pancreatic cancer risk group New Onset Diabetes type II (NOD) over 50 years of age.

-The world’s largest prospective study of the largest risk group for pancreatic cancer is initiated; People Over 50 Years Getting Their First Diagnosis of Diabetes type II (PanDIA-1).
+The world’s largest prospective study (PanDIA-1) of the largest risk group for pancreatic cancer is initiated: people over 50 years getting their first diagnosis of diabetes type II.

-The prospective study for familiar/hereditary pancreatic cancer (“PanFAM-1”) is expanded to include the Mount Sinai in New York, the Knight Cancer Institute at Oregon Health and Sciences University, Portland, USA, University of Liverpool, UK, Ramon y Cajal Institute for Health Research, Madrid, Spain, Sahlgrenska University Hospital, Gothenburg, and University of Pittsburgh, USA.
+The prospective study for familial/hereditary pancreatic cancer (PanFAM-1) is expanded to include the Mount Sinai in New York, the Knight Cancer Institute at Oregon Health and Sciences University, Portland, USA, University of Liverpool, UK, Ramon y Cajal Institute for Health Research, Madrid, Spain, Sahlgrenska University Hospital, Gothenburg, and University of Pittsburgh, USA.

-Immunovia’s study in autoimmunity shows that SLE can be distinguished from three other common autoimmune diseases with similar symptoms, including Rheumatoid arthritis.
+Immunovia’s study in autoimmunity shows that SLE can be distinguished from three other common autoimmune diseases with similar symptoms, including rheumatoid arthritis (RA).

-Start of prospective patient sample collection at the University College London Hospital.
-Patients with early symptoms that may be pancreatic cancer are collected, led by Professor Steve Pereira, one of the world’s leading Key Opinion Leaders in this risk group (PanSYM-1).
+Start of prospective patient sample collection from patients with early symptoms that may be associated with pancreatic cancer at the University College London Hospital.
+Work is led by Professor Steve Pereira, one of the world’s leading Key Opinion Leaders in this risk group (PanSYM-1).